Any permanent human space settlement will require beneficial microbes.

 Lopez is a research scientist and claims microbes would be a better immediate investment to successfully colonize the red planet.

 Lopez and colleagues now assert that this rigorous microbial research agenda needs to be implemented for any future successful colonization of Mars.
-Moreover, microbes should probably supersede current ambitions to send people to Mars or other solar system locales, as they can condition or terraform places we may want to eventually colonize.
+Moreover, microbes should probably supersede current ambitions to send people to Mars or other solar system locales, as they can condition or terraform places we may want to colonize eventually.

 However, to determine the most useful microbes for space requires a lot more research here on earth.
 In the publication, the researchers encapsulate this idea into a potential research regime called PIP or “Proactive Inoculation Plan”, which encompasses the screening of potential hardy microbial candidates, toxic or lethal genes, and describing mechanisms for the most productive symbiosis.